 How much of your current and future net worth is tied to your employer?

 Determining the proportion of your current net worth that is tied to your employer is fairly straightforward.
 Take the total value of your vested equity and divide it by the total value of your assets.
-There is no 'correct' answer to this calculation but the proportion of your net worth that is tied to your employer should generally be the lower the older that you are.
+There is no 'correct' answer to this calculation but the proportion of your net worth that is tied to your employer should generally be lower the older that you are.
 For example, an employee in their fifties with 75% of their wealth tied up in one company is probably taking on too concentrated a risk; meanwhile that may be an appropriate proportion for someone in their twenties (as that person has a long time left to accumulate savings and diversify them over time).

 If most employees in their thirties or forties did the math on this they would realise that a huge proportion of their future net worth depends on the compensation that they will get paid by their employer (or an employer in the same or similar industry).
 This is just natural: unless an employee starts with a large pot of independent wealth, future wealth is derived from their future compensation.

 This is where our earlier point about unintended risk becomes relevant.
 There is nothing inherently wrong with taking a risk on one's current employer; for many people this has led to significant financial rewards.
 But it is riskier than diversifying one's investments - particularly when the employee considers how much of their future net worth is likely to come from the same or a similar employer.
-So by all means take that risk if you are comfortable with it; but understand that risk before doing so.
+So by all means take that risk if you are comfortable with it; but at least understand that risk before doing so.

 How we can help

 We principally do two things: financial planning and investment management.
 This means that we can help clients determine the risks of holding on to vested equity (as part of a wider financial plan).
-We can also management the more diversified part of one's investment portfolio.
+We can also manage the more diversified part of one's investment portfolio.
 As part of the latter service we can usually 'transfer in' vested equity, sell it on behalf of our clients and re-invest the proceeds immediately - which ensures the client is not 'out of the market' and also cuts down significantly on the client's administrative burden.

 A big part of what we do is try to take a lot of hassle out of this process - although by far the most important part of what we do is to ask the tough questions like how exposed to your employer are you?! and to help ensure that our clients' financial assets match up with their personal aspirations.
 Please get in touch if you feel that you might benefit from such a service.